These Prime Day smart home deals will seriously upgrade your space | CNN Underscored

 This article is part of CNN Underscored’s wall-to-wall coverage of Amazon Prime Day.
 To find all of our coverage, click here.

 The latest Amazon Echo Dot lets you ask Alexa to do just about anything — from checking the weather to controlling your smart home — all within a sleek spherical design.
-Our pick for the best budget smart speaker, the Echo Dot 4th Gen is 50% off and at its lowest price yet (you can also get the Echo Dot with Clock for $25 off).
+Our pick for the best budget smart speaker, the fourth-generation Echo Dot is 50% off and at its lowest price yet (you can also get the Echo Dot With Clock for $25 off).

 Wemo Smart Plug ($18.47, originally $24.99; amazon.com)